 This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

-See, what if I told you that there was a legal supplement that could completely and utterly destroy your stress, anxiety, depression, and low moods?
+See, what if I told you that there was a legal supplement that could completely and utterly destroy your stress, fears, and low moods?

 …And that if more people knew about it, Prozac, valium, and every big pharma drug company selling these drugs would probably go bankrupt?